Óttar Magnús Karlsson

-Óttar Magnús Karlsson (born 21 February 1997) is an Icelandic professional footballer who plays as a forward for Italian club Renate and the Iceland national team.
+Óttar Magnús Karlsson (born 21 February 1997) is an Icelandic professional footballer who plays as a forward for club Renate and the Iceland national team.

 Club career

 Ajax

 On 11 July 2013, Óttar signed a three-year contract with Ajax.

 Sparta Rotterdam (loan)

 In December 2015, Óttar agreed to join Sparta Rotterdam on loan for the remainder of the 2015–16 Eerste Divisie season.

 Víkingur

 Óttar was chosen as the most promising player of the Icelandic 2016 Úrvalsdeild league by players.

 Molde

 On 25 November 2016, Óttar signed a three-year contract with Norwegian Tippeligaen side Molde FK.

 Trelleborgs (loan)

 In February 2018, Óttar agreed to join Trelleborgs FF on loan for the upcoming 2018 Allsvenskan season.

 Mjällby AIF

-On 15 December 2018 it was confirmed, that Óttar had signed with Mjällby AIF for two years.
+On 15 December 2018, it was confirmed that Óttar had signed with Mjällby AIF for two years.

 Víkingur

 On 30 July 2019 it was announced that Óttar had signed with Víkingur until the end of the 2021 season.